ourownstory/swiss-cheese/README.md

 * Optional: Prettify your commit history `git rebase -i HEAD~3`.
 Change number to the amount of commits you want to squash.
 You can view the history to decide how many you want to rework by looking at `git log origin/master`.
 * Rewrite origin's history `git push origin master --force`
 * initiate PR on github
 * Optional: If your PR got a change request, and you did your updates and are ready to redo the above steps, you can first view if the upstream master has since been updated with `git log HEAD..upstream/master`.
 This shows the commits in upstream that are not in your current origin.
-Note: regardless of changes in upstream, you can directly push to your PR branch with `git push -u origin master`.
+Note: regardless of changes in upstream, you can directly push to your PR branch with `git push origin master`.

 ## other